 Steps:

-- Firstly, type the formula from below to cell D5.
+- Input the formula below into cell D5:

 =MATCH(2,1/(MID(C5,ROW($C$1:INDEX(C:C,LEN(C5))),1)="/"))